lupyuen/lupyuen.github.io/src/arm.md

 # Download NuttX

 __NuttX Mainline__ has the latest support for Arm Cortex-A53.
-Let's download the Source Code for our experiment...
+We download the Source Code for our experiment...

 ```bash
 ## Create NuttX Directory